2007 South Korean hostage crisis in Afghanistan

-The 2007 South Korean hostage crisis in Afghanistan began on 19 July 2007, when 23 South Korean missionaries were captured and held hostage by members of the Taliban while passing through Ghazni Province of Afghanistan.
-Two male hostages were executed before the deal was reached between the Taliban and the South Korean government.
+On July 19, 2007, a group of 23 South Korean missionaries were captured and held hostage by members of the Taliban while passing through Ghazni Province of Afghanistan.
 The group, composed of sixteen women and seven men, was captured while traveling from Kandahar to Kabul by bus on a mission sponsored by the Saemmul Presbyterian Church.
 The crisis began when two local men, who the driver had allowed to board, started shooting to bring the bus to a halt.
 Over the next month, the hostages were kept in cellars and farmhouses and regularly moved in groups of three to four.